 The child has a deep love and need for purposeful work.
 She/he works, however, not as an adult, for completion of a job, but for the sake of an activity itself.
-It is this activity, which enables she/he to accomplish his most important goal: the development of herself/himself - mental, physical, and psychological powers.
+It is this activity, which enables him/her to accomplish his most important goal: the development of herself/himself - mental, physical, and psychological powers.
+In addition to the goals of our program listed at the beginning of this handbook our curriculum includes the following areas: